| Programmable low jitter FPLL reference clock frequency multiplier

 Please note: A certain level of soldering experience as well as basic skills of Microchip's 8 bit PIC family microcontroller programming is necessary to successfully complete the project.

-The programmable reference clock frequency multiplier was designed as a solution to provide the necessary reference clock signals for my latest QO-100 RX/TX equipment I have been building recently.
-What I have learned from building the previous QO-100 gear (completed in 2020) was that for a comfortable SSB voice mode operation it would be highly desirable that all clock signals, supplying the QO-100 transceiver system modules (LNB, TX and RX converters as well as the base station itself) were synchronised from the same (usually 10 MHz) frequency source.
+The programmable reference clock frequency multiplier was designed as a solution to provide the necessary reference clock signals for my latest QO-100 RX/TX setup I have been building recently.
+What I have learned from the previous QO-100 gear setup (built & completed in 2020) was, that for a comfortable SSB voice mode operation it would be highly desirable that all clock signals, supplying the QO-100 transceiver system modules (LNB, TX and RX converters as well as the base station itself) were synchronised from the same (usually 10 MHz) frequency source.

-My latest QO-100 station is based on an ADLAM-PLUTO configuration and the LNB I am using was purchased from the DX-Patrol.
+My latest QO-100 transceiver setup is based on an ADLAM-PLUTO configuration and the LNB was modified to accept an external 25 MHz frequency reference source.
 Thus the frequency reference clock signals of 25 and 40 MHz are to be generated from a common 10 MHz source.
-Although the ADALM-PLUTO system is flexible regarding its reference clock and may be reprogrammed to values different from the factory default 40 MHz, some issues have been reported when trying to feed the PLUTO from a 10 MHz reference frequency clock source directly.
+Although the ADALM-PLUTO system is flexible regarding its reference clock and may be reprogrammed to values different from the factory default 40 MHz, some issues have been reported by people trying to feed the PLUTO from a 10 MHz reference frequency clock source directly.

 The frequency multiplier circuit is based on a well known MAX-2870 single chip FPLL.
 The IC is available in a 32 pin TQFN housing (with additional GND exposed pad at the bottom of the case) and is able to provide a huge range of possible frequencies down to 23 MHz.
 The jitter / phase noise of the generated output signal as specified by the manufacturer should be good enough for the purpose.